 Top themes:

-• Integration reliability & automation (5/6 session, implied in 6): Stop manual workarounds.
+• Integration reliability & automation (5/6 session, implied in 6)

 What our stakeholders told us: